 To plant a memorial tree in honor of John and Amelia Mustone, please visit our Heartfelt Sympathies Store.

 John’s life was the embodiment of the American dream.
-One of twelve children, he was born in Boston, MA on October 11, 1926 to Saverio and Mary (Capozzi) Mustone.
+One of ten children, he was born in Boston, MA on October 11, 1926 to Saverio and Mary (Capozzi) Mustone.
 After high school, he began a career in the lighting industry, where his remarkable ability to engage with customers and manufacturers alike drove his success.

 Amelia was born on July 16, 1928 in Salem, MA to Alberta and Udo Poppey.
 Her early years were happy and focused on her friends, faith, and family.
 As a child of the Depression, she attributed her personal and academic success to the efforts of her two sisters, who doted on their youngest sibling while her parents worked.

 In 1950, John and Amelia married and began building a life together that included the births of seven children in nine years.
 Eventually settling in Meriden in 1960, they were blessed to have many dear friends, including those from their early years in Massachusetts as well as those they cultivated in Connecticut.
 John’s charm and affable personality provided a counterpoint to Amelia’s caring and serious nature.
 Together however, laughter provided them with moments to cherish and in their later years, an unencumbered comfort.
 Their annual pig roast was a hallmark event at the home on Lambert Avenue that was truly the homestead which anchored so many memories.
 Their loyalty and devotion to each other and their family was unwavering.
 They were role models to those who knew them, showing all of us the true meaning of integrity, resilience, determination, and family loyalty.
 They will be greatly missed.